sehrgutesoftware/httpdf/README.md

     - en
     - de
     default: en

+exposedEnvVars: # optional; list of env vars available in the template
+    - IMAGE_PROXY_URL
+    - LANG
 ```

 `example.json` can be added for testing and documentation purposes, providing some example data to render the template during template development.